Work. Play. Rehab.

 Learning to swim is an important life skill that we take seriously for infants, children and adults.
 As an Austswim Accredited Centre, we ensure our programs are fun and effective.
 They focus on building confidence, stroke technique and help you prepare for emergency situations in the water, regardless of your age.

 Our swimming program for kids offers so much more than just swimming lessons.
 We teach stroke technique and how to be safe around water.
-Find out more about the program, including which level your child should enrol in, by speaking to our friendly Customer Service staff.
+To find out more about program costs, please click here or speak to our friendly Customer Service staff.

-The AFFA (Aquatic Fitness For All) is a unique aquatic program perfect for teenagers, designed to allow students the opportunity to gain advanced water safety and survival skills beyond those taught in the Swim & Survive program.
+The Junior Lifeguard Club is a unique aquatic program perfect for teenagers, designed to allow students the opportunity to gain advanced water safety and survival skills beyond those taught in the Swim & Survive program.
 Students have the opportunity to work towards gaining their Bronze Rescue Awards with a Lifesaving Victoria endorsed trainer in a weekly lesson during school term.
 In addition to learning critical skills in advanced aquatic rescue, spinal injury management and resuscitation, students also gain skills in leadership, problem solving and using initiative; all in a fun, relaxed, nurturing environment.
 A water aerobics component has also been introduced.
-There are two separate AFFA sessions during the week, scheduled on Monday 5:30pm to 6:30pm and Friday 5:30pm to 6:30pm.
+There are two separate JLC sessions during the week, scheduled on Monday 5:30pm to 6:30pm and Friday 5:30pm to 6:30pm.

-The Pre-Squad Program is a stepping stone from the Swim & Survive Program to a swimming club.
+The Pre-Club Program is a stepping stone from the Swim & Survive Program to a swimming club.
 Qualified instructors work to build endurance and correct finer details of stroke technique, whilst also teaching tumble turns, dive starts, reading the lap clock and checking heart rate.
-Training is also focused on teaching tumble turns, dive starts, reading the lap clock and checking heart rate.
-The Pre-Squad Program is held on a Tuesday evening between 5:30pm and 6:30pm.
+The Pre-Club Program is held on a Tuesday evening between 5:30pm and 6:30pm.

 Our qualified swim instructors have experience in teaching people with disabilities how to swim.
 We welcome people with special needs to both our group and private swimming lessons.

 Private and tuition swimming lessons are also available by negotiation with our friendly Swim School team.
-Our instructors are able to take private and tuition lessons for people of all ages.
+Our teachers are able to take private and tuition lessons for people of all ages.